Introducing the Business Texting Framework

 By sending the right text at the right time, your communication becomes relevant, not interruptive.
 The key to getting a response is combining a timely text message, with a modern multi-channel communication approach throughout the customer’s journey.
 Because text has such high open and response rates, it can boost engagement, increase the power of other channels of communication, and help you close deals faster.

-Here are actionable tips to implement this framework at each stage of your customer’s journey.
+Let’s breakdown how to use texting at each stage of your customer’s journey.

 Think of all that leads up to asking for a first date.
 You try to get someone’s attention, understand how they like to communication, and what interests them.
 The Engage stage is similar.
 In this stage, you have three primary goals: